telerik/ajax-docs/controls/editor/troubleshooting/problems-with-registering-the-httphandlers-in-a-web-site-that-uses-authentication.md

 # Problems with Registering the HttpHandlers in a Web Site that Uses Authentication

-In a form authentication scenario a non-logged user is redirected to the login page.When a non-logged user loads any **RadEditor** dialog, the ASP.NET Framework tries to load the login screen in the dialog.As a result an error which alerts that the **HttpHandler** of the dialog is not registered is thrown.
+In a form authentication scenario a non-logged user is redirected to the login page.When a non-logged user loads any **RadEditor** dialog, the ASP.NET Framework tries to load the login screen in the dialog.
+As a result an error which alerts that the **HttpHandler** of the dialog is not registered is thrown.

-To ensure that the HttpHandler of the **RadEditor** dialog is always accessible, you should add the following two**location** entries to the web.config:
+To ensure that the HttpHandler of the **RadEditor** dialog is always accessible, you should add the following two **location** entries to the web.config:

 ````XML
 <configuration>